Mike Adriano

-Mike Adriano (born 30 June 1983) is a pornographic actor and director.
-He has been nominated for best director awards at several recent AVN Award, XBIZ Award and XRCO Award ceremonies.
+Mike Adriano (born June 30, 1980) is a Spanish adult content producer and director.
+He has been nominated for best director awards at several AVN Award, XBIZ Award and XRCO Award ceremonies.

 Gonzo pornography

 Adriano is recognized as a major director in the genre of hardcore gonzo pornography.
-Some of the distinctive characteristics of his work: a very liberal use of lubricants, very lengthy scenes (over one hour), and graphic focus on the purely physical aspects of sex.
+Some of the distinctive characteristics of his work include a very liberal use of lubricants, very lengthy scenes (over one hour), analingus, and graphic focus on the purely physical aspects of sex.

 Influence

 Porn star and director Bonnie Rotten has credited Adriano with inspiring and encouraging her to direct.
 Porn star Candice Dare has expressed her liking for working with Adriano.